What it’s like to sail Croatia with Travel Talk Tours

 Getting to Dubrovnik from Dubrovnik Airport

 From Dubrovnik Airport, you can easily hire a taxi or you can jump on the shuttle bus that will take you to the main bus terminal near Old Town.
-A bus ticket will cost you approximately 40 Croatian Kuna.
+I took the shuttle and it was a much more affordable option.

 Getting to the tour meeting point in Dubrovnik

-If you’re staying in Old Town, there are three options to get to Gruz Port, including taxis (which will set you back approximately 90 Croatian Kuna), the bus or approximately 30 minutes by foot if you’re feeling like some exercise.
-Personally, I was feeling super lazy and caught a taxi.
+If you’re staying in Old Town, there are three options to get to Gruz Port, including taxi, bus or walking approximately 30 minutes.
+Personally, I caught a taxi as I didn’t want to drag my case and I was nervous about getting lost.

 sail Croatia with Travel Talk Tours